mh-skjelvareid/massimal/dataset_publishing/readme_rov_underwater_imaging.md

 # Massimal sonar dataset
-This file is a description of a dataset with video of the seafloor collected using a remoted operated vehicle (ROV).
-The dataset was collected in 2022 in a location close to the island of Vega in Norway, as part of a research project.
-Even though the research project spanned multiple locations and research campaigns, the ROV was only once.
+This file is a description of a dataset with video of the seafloor collected using a remotely operated vehicle (ROV).
+The dataset was collected in 2022 close to the island of Vega in Norway, as part of a research project.
 The remainder of the file describes the research project, the ROV used, and details regarding the transects that the ROV covered.

 ## The MASSIMAL research project
 This dataset was collected as part of the "MASSIMAL" project (Mapping of Algae and